Design - Head - Color

 The exhibition leaves the context of the museum to unfold its aura at night, too, and to enable further points of reference to the theme.
 On the outer grounds of ZKM are site-specific light objects, sculptures, and installations that beam into and have an affect on the city space.

-With the exhibition »Light Art from Artificial Light«, ZKM | Museum for Contemporary Art has expanded its cooperation with influential, internationally renowned collections.
+With the exhibition »Light Art from Artificial Light«, ZKM|Museum for Contemporary Art has expanded its cooperation with influential, internationally renowned collections.
 The proven collaboration with private collections Boros, FER, Froehlich, Grässlin and Weishaupt will be sensibly complemented by the addition of generous loans from T-B A21 [Thyssen-Bornemisza Art Contemporary, Vienna], Landesbank Baden-Württemberg, the foundation VAF, Frankfurt/M. - Rovereto, and other associated private lenders.

-Accompanying the exhibition is a comprehensive catalog of approx. 400 pages with illustrations of the exhibited works.
+Accompanying the exhibition is a comprehensive catalogue of approx. 400 pages with illustrations of the exhibited works.
 The essays discuss the exhibits and also illuminate the phenomenon of light from a scientific, philosophical, and art-historical perspective.
 Additional texts from individual light artists provide a view of the medium of light in art.

-Organization / Institution
+Organizing Organization / Institution